 3. Can sub with 1 tbsp dried parsley or 1 1/2 tsp of stronger dried herbs (thyme, oregano, mixed herbs, basil), or just skip.
 Still lovely flavour without!

 4. These stay fresh for 2 to 3 days in an airtight container.
 Best served warm.
 These can also be frozen for 2 - 3 months.

-5. As always for baking recipes, I have made these using Australian cups (imperial measurements used by the most of the world, including Europe, NZ) as well as US cups.
+5. As always for baking recipes, I have made these using Australian cups (metric measurements used by the most of the world, including Europe, NZ) as well as US cups.
 I actually made these while I was in LA at a friend's house and they came out just as they do when I made them at home!

 6. Add In options: Up to 1 1/2 cups of stir ins of choice, add with cheese.
 Sun dried tomatoes, chopped or large chunks of feta, chopped olives, ham, cooked bacon, grated zucchini (salt, leave for 20 minutes then squeeze out excess water), grated carrot, chopped spinach, bell peppers/capscium (cooked).
 Cooked mushroom slices, cooked chorizo, even chopped chicken.
 Let your imagination run wild!
 Makes 12 high dome muffins, or 13 - 14 sensible muffins.

 7. Nutrition per muffin, going all out as per the recipe.
 Skip the butter and it reduces to 248 calories each.

 He’s home!
 The first thing I thought when I saw his shaved leg was “Yessss!!!!
 25% less fur droppage all over the house!” 😂